A prototype for the next-generation Mitsubishi Outlander has been spotted ahead of the vehicle's world debut on February 16.

-Not much is known about the redesigned Outlander but the prototype, which appears bigger than the current Outlander testing alongside it, suggests the styling will mirror the look of Mitsubishi's Engelberg Tourer concept unveiled in March at the Geneva International Motor Show.
+Not much else is known about the redesigned Outlander but the prototype, which appears bigger than the current Outlander testing alongside it, suggests the styling will mirror the look of Mitsubishi's Engelberg Tourer concept unveiled at the 2019 Geneva International Motor Show.
 The concept's boxy lines, side-window profile, dual-element headlights and wraparound taillights look to have been transferred to the redesigned Outlander, albeit in toned down form.

 Should the Engelberg Tourer concept also preview the powertrain of the redesigned Outlander, it will be good news for fans of zero-emission driving.
 The plug-in hybrid powertrain of the concept provides 43 miles of electric cruising, compared to the 22 miles of the current Outlander plug-in hybrid.

 Mitsubishi Engelberg Tourer concept - 2019 Geneva Motor Show

 The concept's powertrain should also be more powerful as it featured a 2.4-liter engine for its internal-combustion component versus the current 197-horsepower Outlander plug-in hybrid's 2.0-liter.
 In both instances, there is also an electric motor at each axle.
 A non-hybrid option should also be offered in the redesigned Outlander in most markets.